In this Article:

 The Taurus G3 Review

-The G3 is a four-inch barreled, 10-, 15- or 17-round 9mm.
-The one I received for testing from Taurus included one 15 and one 17-round magazine with finger extensions.
-They also make 10-rounders for restricted states and show three models on their website: 10-round, 15-round, and 17-round versions.
+The G3 features a four-inch barrel and is available in 10-, 15-, or 17-round capacities in 9mm.
+The sample I received for testing came with one 15-round and one 17-round magazine, both equipped with finger extensions.
+Additionally, they offer 10-round magazines for restricted states and list three versions on their website: 10-round, 15-round, and 17-round models.

 Taurus G3 Review: Specs